 - Use the cotton swab or applicator to rub along the cat’s gums, flossing the teeth.

-- For the lower teeth, place the cat at a 90-degree angle, allowing the head to rest comfortably in your lap.
+- Place the cat at a 90-degree angle for the lower teeth, allowing the head to rest comfortably in your lap.
 The cat should be facing your knees.

 - Brush from one corner of the mouth to another and then from front to back along with each tooth.
 Repeat this process from both ends of each tooth and between each tooth.